 |Materials and Hardware||Aircraft Materials - Ferrous, Aircraft Materials - Non-Ferrous, Aircraft Materials - Composite and Non-Metallic, Corrosion, Fasteners, Pipes & Unions, Springs, Bearings, Transmissions, Control Cables, Electrical Cables and Connectors.|

-|Maintenance Practices||Safety Precautions - Aircraft & Workshop, Workshop Practices, Tools, Control Cables, Material Handling, Aircraft Weight & Balance, Aircraft Handling & Storage, Welding, Brazing, Soldering and Bonding, Disassembly, Inspection, Repair and Assembly Techniques, Abnormal Events, Maintenance Procedures, Avionic General Test Equipment, Engineering Drawings, Diagrams and Standards, Fits and Clearances, Electrical Wiring Interconnection System (EWIS), Riveting, Springs, Bearings, Transmissions.|
+|Maintenance Practices||Safety Precautions - Aircraft and workshop, Workshop Practices, Tools, Control Cables, Material Handling, Aircraft Weight and Balance, Aircraft Handling and storage, Welding, Brazing, Soldering and Bonding, Disassembly, Inspection, Repair and Assembly Techniques, Abnormal Events, Maintenance Procedures, Avionic General Test Equipment, Engineering Drawings, Diagrams and Standards, Fits and Clearances, Electrical Wiring Interconnection System (EWIS), Riveting, Springs, Bearings, Transmissions.|

 |Basic Aerodynamics||Physics of the Atmosphere, Aerodynamics, Theory of Flight, Flight Stability and Dynamics|

-|Human Factors||General, Human Performance and Limitations, Social Psychology, Factors Affecting Performance, Physical Environment, Communication, Hazards at Workplace, Human Error, Tasks.|
+|Human Factors||General, Human Performance and Limitations, Social Psychology, Factors Affecting Performance, Physical Environment, Communication, Hazards at the Workplace, Human Error, and Tasks.|

 |Aviation Legislation||Regulatory Framework, Aircraft Operations, Aircraft Certifications, Safety Management System, Fuel Tank Safety, CAR-66 Certifying Staff – Maintenance, CAR-145 — Approved Maintenance Organisations, CAR-M, Applicable National and International Requirements.|